Frequently asked questions

 Support from an adult is needed for raising and maintaining motivation.
 The younger the child, the more support is good to provide in the learning processes.
 Among other things, the perceptions of yourself as a learner, skills to direct your own work and concentration skills will develop gradually with gained experience and years of age.

 It is recommended that children are toward meaningful learning.
-As an adult, you can discuss with the child about what she/he has learned from the projects.
+As an adult, you can discuss with the child about what they have learned from the projects.
 The atmosphere at home affects the attitudes of the child: the most important thing is to create a supportive atmosphere for learning!
 It does not matter if you are not familiar with the concepts the child is studying, as long as you have a supportive attitude.

 It is worth trying to discuss programming-related topics with the child.
 Even if there is not lot of time, help your child in starting to program.
 Create a user account to Scratch together.
 Creating an account requires a parent’s email address for e.g. allowing the child to share projects.
 After creating an account, show the child how to find ideas and materials for projects.
-Occasionally, ask the child to show you what he/she has achieved and ask about how the functions are made.
+Occasionally, ask the child to show you what they have achieved and ask about how the functions are made.
 Be supportive and focus on the parts of the project that function well.
 Discuss the things your child has learned and what the child would like to learn next.

 Drawing the line between programming and screen/game time can be difficult.
 One possibility is to settle the rule that in programming time the child can play only projects made by him/herself.